warwalrux/tools/README.md

 this allows you to invoke eyaml-edit with all the fixins from anywhere in either repo to edit eyaml files.

+### merge
+a python based ditty that can load files containing one of several different common formats (ast, picl, yaml, json) and merge them using patented DEEP MERGE technology.

 ### nosleep
 Generic Mouse wiggler using xdotool